-We are open for outdoor seating only.
+Current COVID Related Policies: We are open for outdoor seating only.
 Reservations are not required at this time but are welcome.
 To make reservations, complete the form under the Reservations tab.
 Food is required in order to consume alcohol on-site per Gov't Wolf's order issued on July 16.
 We will be selling shareable prepackaged plates and local cheeses and crackers.
 You are welcome to bring your own food as well.
 All visits are limited to two hours.
-We will be offering bottle sales at this time.
-We will start tastings in August.
 We encourage you to bring your own glasses but can provide disposable glasses if needed.
 We also encourage you to bring your own lawn chairs or picnic blankets (no popup tents, though).
-We are offering carryout and curbside (to place a curbside order, complete "Wine Order" form).
+We are offering carryout and curbside (to place a carryout or curbside order, complete "Wine Order" form).

 1723 Vineyards planted their first vines in 2015 and have continued to grow since.
 The owners, Sarah and Ben Cody, are both 5th generation farmers from the mid-west with a passion for great wine and working with their hands.
 1723 Vineyards consist of 7 acres planted on the historic McMaster farm in Landenberg, PA, with an additional 3 acres planted on the historic Ford Farm, both located near the historical village of Kemblesville, right off Route 896.
 McMaster farm was saved from high density development and has been placed in the Chester County Agricultural Land Preservation program.